 Villa dei Fiori is a romantic escape on 14 acres on the boundary of the Joshua Tree National Park.
 Pine log pergolas cover the surrounding five terraces with arbors of climbing roses and cascades of wisteria.

-There is a grove of Italian Stone pines on the north.
+In the attached video drone shot, you will see a grove of Italian Stone pines on the north.
 To the south, a terrace of raked sand with a Zen aesthetic, is in the midst of large boulders, perfect for al fresco dining.
 In the west one can see the snow-capped peak of San Gorgonio.
 Between the kitchen terrace and the southeast terrace stands a giant Joshua tree, several hundred years of age.
 The motor court is surrounded by mesquite trees and French lavender, allowing a feeling of complete solitude and pastoral peace.

 Near the house, is a cave formed of giant boulders with a bed of soft sand and a fire pit where guests have dinner parties in the evening by the light of an open fire.
 Crevices in the boulders open to the sky so that one can glimpse the stars at night.

 Since Villa dei Fiori is my principal residence, I am selective about to whom I book.
 I prefer a phone call which allows me to get a better impression of prospective guests, giving me more confidence that they will have respect for a creation that has taken 25 years of hard work.
 I usually accept only a maximum of 10 guests, on rare occassions, 12 guests.
 If you are planning to have others on the property for a birthday party, photo or fashion shoot, wedding or other larger occasion, a separate rate and contract must be written.
 Therefore, an inquiry to set up a visit to the property would be necessary first before making a reservation.